-- 4.1 The Employment Panel: - Approve the amendments to the Council's "Employer Discretions Statement of Policy" in compliance with the Local Government Pension Scheme Regulations 2013 (LGPS 2013); - consider the Pension Discretions in the light of the LGPS 2013 introduced from April 2014 for subsequent transmission to Cumbria County Council in its role as the administering authority of the pension fund; and - 3. consider the options for the pension service augmentation discretion noting that any required changes to other policies of the Council will be subject to consultation as appropriate.
+- 4.1 The Employment Panel is asked to: - 1.
+Note the changes as a result of the LGPS (Amendment) Regulations 2018 - 2.
+Approve the revised Council's "Employer Discretions Statement of Policy" in compliance with the Local Government Pension Scheme (Amendment) Regulations 2018; and - 3.
+Request that officers forward these to Cumbria County Council in its role as the administering authority of the pension fund.